MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-L-Financial-Responsibility/section-668.175.md

 ##### § 668.175 Alternative standards and requirements. #####

 Link to an amendment published at 81 FR 76075, Nov.
-1, 2016.This amendment was delayed until further notice at 82 FR 27621, June 16, 2017.
+1, 2016.This amendment was delayed in part until further notice at 82 FR 27621, June 16, 2017.

 (a) *General.* An institution that is not financially responsible under the general standards and provisions in § 668.171, may begin or continue to participate in the title IV, HEA programs by qualifying under an alternate standard set forth in this section.